- Approximately 298,000 residents are enrolled in Medicare in Hawaii.1

 Hawaii Medicare Part D

 Outpatient prescription drugs are not covered by Original Medicare.
 However, Medicare beneficiaries can get coverage for prescription drugs via a Medicare Advantage plan that includes integrated Medicare Part D prescription drug coverage, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D prescription drug plan (a Medicare PDP).

-There is widespread availability of Medicare Part D plans in Hawaii.
-For 2023 coverage, insurers are offering 20 stand-alone plans, with premiums ranging from $6 to $106 per month.
+There are 20 Medicare Part D standalone prescription drug plans in Hawaii.
+For 2023 coverage, insurers are offering, with premiums starting at $5.80.6

-As of October 2022, there were 70,828 people with Medicare in Hawaii who were covered by stand-alone Medicare Part D plans.
-Another 147,032 beneficiaries had Medicare Part D coverage integrated with their Medicare Advantage plans, so the majority of Part D coverage in Hawaii is provided via Medicare Advantage plans as opposed to stand-alone Medicare Part D plans (most Medicare Advantage plans include Part D coverage; stand-alone Medicare Part D plans are usually used to supplement Original Medicare, since it never includes prescription coverage).
+As of May 2023, there were 69,449 people with Medicare in Hawaii who were covered by stand-alone Medicare Part D prescription drug plans.6 Another 152,689 beneficiaries had Medicare Part D prescription drug coverage integrated with their Medicare Advantage plans,6 so the majority of Medicare Part D prescription drug coverage in Hawaii is provided via Medicare Advantage plans as opposed to stand-alone Medicare Part D prescription drug plans (most Medicare Advantage plans include Medicare Part D prescription drug coverage; stand-alone Medicare Part D prescription drug plans are usually used to supplement Original Medicare, since it never includes prescription coverage).

-Medicare Part D enrollment is an option when a person first submits their Medicare application in Hawaii, or when they lose access to other creditable drug coverage (e.g., they retire and lose the drug coverage that they had when employed).
+Medicare Part D prescription drug enrollment is an option when a person first submits their Medicare application in Hawaii, or when they lose access to other creditable prescription drug coverage (e.g., they retire and lose the prescription drug coverage that they had when employed).
 The Annual Open Enrollment Period (AEP) that runs from October 15 to December 7 each year is also an opportunity for Medicare beneficiaries to sign up for a Medicare Part D prescription drug plan or switch to a different Medicare Part D prescription drug plan.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Hawaii?